murilobellatini/murilobellatini.github.io/_posts/2019-08-19-machine-learning-midias-sociais-en.md

 <iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plot.ly/~MuriloEvollo/31.embed?showlink=false"></iframe>

-As for the brands, we calculate the dissatisfaction index by product ...
+As for the brands, I've calculated the dissatisfaction index by product ...
 Plan is the worst of all and television is the best.
 Apparently they are very praising the program released!

 <iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plot.ly/~MuriloEvollo/33.embed?showlink=false"></iframe>

-Finally, we quantify the percentage of complaints about improper data consumption by brands ...
-Claro is in the light of this Indicator, Nextel however was the best.
+Finally, I've quantified the percentage of complaints about improper data consumption by brands ...
+Claro is the last accoring to this KPI, Nextel however was the best.

 <center>Examples of Wrong Data Consumption